 Use mulch material consisting of straw from cereal grain or native hay.
 The mulch shall be free of seed bearing stalks of noxious weeds as defined by the North Dakota Department of Agriculture.
-At least 50 percent of the mulch by weight must be at least 8 inches in length.

 The Engineer will not accept mulch that: